top of page

 The Maras Salt Mines of Peru Are Stunning and Accessible From Cusco

-The beauty that is The Maras Salt Mines largely distracts from how genius its ancient design actually is.
+The beauty that is the Maras Salt Mines of Peru largely distracts from how genius its ancient design actually is.

 Residing somewhere inside the mountain above Maras is a very salty spring.